-My Grades: You will be able to view your graded assignments, quizzes, and exams in the "My grades" link
+Viewing Graded Material: You will be able to view your graded assignments, quizzes, and exams in "My Grades"

 Attendance Policy: Since this is an online course I will not take daily attendance.
 However, you are expected to complete your work on time in accordance with the course calendar.
 You may be dropped from the course if you miss two or more consecutive weeks of activities.
 Please email me if you are sick or have another valid reason for a prolonged absence.